netmindz/AuroraDrop-LXP/README.md

 ## Latest Updates

+0.0.12
+* Added support for TTGO-TFT Dev boards.
+* Some speed improvements.
+* Fixed some bugs.

 0.0.11
-* Added option to select the number of concurrent patterns running.
+* Added web server option to select the number of concurrent patterns running.
 * Option to check for new git updates.
 * Fixed some bugs.
 * Added some new bugs and patterns.